diffblue/cbmc/doc/architectural/compilation-and-development.md

 contains commands that are needed in every makefile but which the developer is not expected to edit.
 (There is also [another config.inc](https://github.com/diffblue/cbmc/blob/develop/jbmc/src/config.inc) which is also included in every makefile in the `jbmc` folder.)

+Note, these files are not involved in the CMake build.

 \subsubsection compilation-and-development-subsubsection-macro-debug Macro DEBUG